Anarchism: Info Page

 Subcomandante Marcos, a pseudonym used by Rafael Guillén representing a collective voice, this

-pseudonym embodies the spirit of the libertarian socialist "Zapatista movement," advocating for indigenous rights and autonomy while challenging oppressive hierarchies and championing social justice.
-Rooted in the struggle of Rafael Guillén, known as Subcomandante Marcos, the Zapatistas stand united, emphasizing that the name symbolizes the aspirations of an entire movement.
+pseudonym was used as a representative of the "Zapatista movement," advocating for indigenous rights and autonomy and rejecting oppressive hierarchies.
+The Zapatistas stand united behind the pseudonym of Subcomandante Marcos, declaring that the name symbolizes the aspirations of an entire movement.
 Rafael Guillén, himself is a Mexican revolutionary and spokesperson of the Zapatista and military strategist of the EZLN.

 The Zapatistas struggle for indigenous rights and social justice resonated with anarchists worldwide.
-Their political philosophy of Neozapatismo is promoting concepts like decentralization, autonomy and opposition to hierarchy, while not explicitly anarchist, neozapatismo is aligned with core anarchist principles.
-While Subcomandante Marcos stepped down from his visible spokesperson role in 2006, the Zapatista movement has continued to promote their vision of a more just and equitable society, emphasizing grassroots democracy and indigenous rights.
-Even with Subcomandante Marcos identity unveiled as Rafael Sebastián Guillén Vicente, Marcos' persona as a representative of the Zapatista movement remains a iconic symbols of resistance and hope for marginalized communities globally.
+Their political philosophy of Neozapatismo is promoting concepts like decentralization, autonomy and opposition to hierarchy, while the Zapatistas are not explicitly anarchist, neozapatismo is aligned with core anarchist principles.
+While Marcos stepped down from his visible spokesperson role in 2006, the Zapatista movement continues to promote their ideals of a more just and equitable society while emphasizing grassroots movements and indigenous rights.
+Even with Subcomandante Marcos identity unveiled as Rafael Sebastián Guillén Vicente, Marcos' persona as a representative of the Zapatista movement remains a very iconic symbol of resistance and hope for marginalized communities globally.

 This is obviously just a short list of a few notable examples of the incredible amount of anarchists theorists and revolutionaries.